markgyoni/geopol/docs/The_Server/Bandit.md

 ### Grease Monkey

 The grease monkey works on the bandit's many vehicles.
 He will buy cars and trunks to cannibalize their parts, having a soft spot for military-maintained vehicles found at high-tier raidbases.
 He pays handsomely.

+### Farmer

+The farmer will buy and sell fruits and veggies.
+Sell your farms wares here!

+### Engineer

+The Engineer sells items and tools to start building your power grid.